-The Tennessee Titans kick off the 2013 preseason tonight at LP Field against the Washington Redskins.
-The game begins at 7 PM CT and will be on the air wherever the Titans and Redskins have local preseason affiliates.
-Non-local viewers will have to wait for the NFL Network's re-air on Sunday afternoon or subscribe to the NFL's Preseason Live service (or find some other way of watching).
+The Tennessee Titans kick off the 2012 preseason tonight against the Seahawks in Seattle.
+The game begins at 9 PM CT and will be on the air in the Titans local preseason affiliates and nationally with the NFL Network.

-Since it's the first preseason game, that the Titans are playing the Redskins instead of some other team doesn't matter that much.
-What the Titans will be doing tonight will be a function of what the Titans want to see and do much more than gameplanned responses to particular things the Redskins do.
-With a new offense and a modified defense, there will be scheme things of interest, but preseason is more about personnel.
+Since it’s the first preseason game, that the Titans are playing the Seahawks as opposed to some other team doesn’t matter that much-what the Titans will be doing tonight will be a function of what the Titans want to see and do much, much, much more than what the Seahawks do.
+With that in mind, I’ll be looking at personnel and basically ignoring scheme.

-Here are the things I'll be focusing my attention on as I watch tonight's game:
+Here are the things I’ll be focusing my attention on tonight:

-I'll probably be yapping about the game on Twitter, so follow and chat with me there if you like.
-We'll have a recap up after the game, and in the coming days I'll have a more in-depth post or two looking at the things I highlighted in this post and whatever else stood out to me.
+I won’t be liveblogging the game, but I’ll probably be chiming in a lot early on Twitter, so follow me there if you like.
+We’ll have a brief recap up after the game, and later a more in-depth look at the things I highlighted in this post and some other things that stood out.